 It’s more complicated for first-year grad students.
 That’s because everyone is reviewed in cohorts: rising seniors are ranked only against other rising seniors, and first-year and second-year grad students only against their respective peers.
 The bar gets higher at each stage—reviewers expect more research preparation, more understanding of disciplinary issues, and a more detailed research plan from more advanced students.

 This doesn’t mean that it’s easier to win earlier in your academic career.
-To be sure, less-experienced applicants’ personal essays will show less preparation, and their research plans will have less detail.
-What matters, however, is what those essays contain relative to people competing at the same level.
+To be sure, less-experienced applicants’ personal essays will show less preparation, and their research plans will not be as far along in the research process.
+What matters is that you stand out relative to your peers.

 This turns the decision of when to apply into a strategic question: “When will I be most competitive?”

 The three-page Personal, Relevant Background and Future Goals Statement — I call it the MPG, because it covers your motivation, preparation, and goals—doesn’t enter into our strategic calculation.
 You might write a different MPG essay in a year or two because of intervening life experience, but you can present an inspiring and compelling MPG at any stage of your career.

 The Graduate Research Plan is another story.
 Based on what I’ve learned from coaching hundreds of applicants, nearly every winner has received substantial guidance from someone with a track record of funding peer-reviewed science projects.
 Lacking that, honorable mention is probably your best outcome.